We’ve got some fantastic space experiments to share today ready for World Space Week 2020, do you have any space science

-We created a FREE downloadable space of space science resources for British Science Week last year so do take a look at that.
+We created a FREE downloadable booklet of space science resources for British Science Week last year so do take a look at that first.

 Each project is designed to show how mechanical science and astrophysics work from the inside out, but without being overwhelming.
 Using everyday items like bottles, cardboard, glue and tape, you can build awesome rocket ships, launch pads and solar systems to learn more about scientific concepts like Newton’s Laws of Motion, speed, gravity and air resistance.